athenaislemais/CybersecurityAndDataPrivacySpring2026/BookingSystem-Phase1/auth_test_report.md

 **✅ Can do**

-* Can do all of the rights of reserver and guest
+* Can do all what a reserver and a guest can do
-* Can delete reservation
-* Can change reserver username
-* Can update all reservations
-* Can delete all reservations
-* Can change ressources
-* Can add a resource — `/ressources` (spec 4)
+* Can add and modify resources — `/ressources` (spec 4)
+* Can add, modify and remove reservations — `/reservations` (spec 4)
+* Can change all reserver usernames
 * Can access API endpoints `/api/users`, `/api/reservations`, `/api/resources` (spec 4, & 8)
-* Can manage all reservations — `/reservations` (spec 4)

 **❌ Cannot do**